 We typically use 50 units of BOTOX per armpit.
 A couple of patients after treatment have told us that it is the first time they’ve been able to wear a powder blue shirt in years.
 Many celebrities on the red carpet also like to have BOTOX hyperhidrosis treatment before big events.

 Are BOTOX Injections Under the Arm Painful?

 In our office, we apply a topical numbing medicine to the treatment area before the injections.
 The procedure is quick, using a very small needle.
 Most of our patients tolerate it well, and often say it is not a “big deal.”
-It is truly a ‘lunchtime procedure”, where patients can get treated and then go back to work.
+It is truly a ‘lunchtime procedure,” where patients can get treated and then go back to work.

-Hyperhidrosis can be treated with Botox.
-Most will see the effects lasting about 9 months.
-We have had many patients last for over a year.
+With BOTOX hyperhidrosis treatments, most people will see the effects for about 9 months.
+We have had many patients’ results last for over a year.
 Healthline offers additional information about what to expect after a hyperhidrosis BOTOX treatment.

-Botox comes as a fine white powder in a vial.
-One must mix it with sterile saline to get it into injectable, (liquid), form.
-There are no other recommended liquids for dilution at time of this writing.
+BOTOX comes as a fine white powder in a vial.
+One must mix it with sterile saline to get it into injectable (liquid) form.
+There are no other recommended liquids for dilution at the time of this writing.

 Is BOTOX for Sweaty Armpits Effective After Other Methods Have Failed?